Vote! You’ve Got to Be Counted!

 It sounds so politically correct to now “separate” between the church and the state, but from a practical standpoint, the notion is nonsense.
 The foundation of one’s character is formed by his religious convictions.
 Some of those convictions enjoy a general universality.
 There is a general objection to murder, stealing, lying, adultery, etc. On other matters, and even on some of these universal issues, the positions taken by various elected officials are often rooted in the finer points of their respective religious convictions.

 It doesn’t require extensive research to find a candidate who is against stealing or murdering people.
 It becomes more critical to understand one’s religious tenets as the issues become more defined and controversial.
 Is a woman’s right to make choices about her pregnancy more important than an unborn child’s right to live?
-Does a couple’s autonomy allow for gay marriages, or is there a higher ethic which should prevail?
+Does a couple’s autonomy allow for gay marriages, or is there a higher ethic that should prevail?

 Some assume the perfect governing body is made up of those with no religious affiliation.
 That also is nonsense.
-Even a rejection of all Christian, Jewish, or Muslim religion involves the practice of the religion of humanism, or the religion of “self.”
+Even a rejection of all Christian, Jewish, or Muslim religion involves the practice of the religion of humanism or the religion of “self.”
 What right is there to impose that particular religion over our religious convictions?

 We need to elect our representatives on the merits of their character which includes close scrutiny of their religious convictions.
 And equally important, WE need to elect the representatives.
 When one considers the impact of a politician’s votes on the welfare of our fellow human beings, we cannot leave it as a matter to be attended to by others.

-In this country God blesses its citizens with self-government which gives us the ultimate right to choose our representatives.
+In this country, God blesses its citizens with self-government which gives us the ultimate right to choose our representatives.
 Because those representatives must serve a melting pot of nationalities and religious convictions, it is important to recall the distinction between the church and the state.

-The nature of our spiritual work looks for conversion of the heart through the proclamation of the Gospel.
+The nature of our spiritual work looks for the conversion of the heart through the proclamation of the Gospel.
 That work is done by God’s Word and the power of the Holy Spirit.
 We cannot look for the state to do our job.

 We can, and should, however, look for the state to be our extension in reflecting love to all people.
 Perfect love is best learned by the example of Christ.
 He was sacrificial.
 Perfect love was articulated by the Apostle Paul when he wrote in Philippians 2:3-5: “Do nothing out of selfish ambition or vain conceit, but in humility consider others better than yourselves.
 Each of you should look not only to your own interests, but also to the interests of others.
 Your attitude should be the same as that of Christ Jesus.”